PurpleKingdomGames/ultraviolet/README.md

 1. **'Named' functions e.g. `def foo(x: Float): vec2 = ???` _cannot_ be nested inside one another.** This is because Ultraviolet will preserve the order of your code including named functions, in order to avoid problems with forward references.
 2. **Anonymous functions _can_ be nested, but _must be pure_.**.
 Ultraviolet will re-organise anonymous functions, this is what allows us to simulate things like function composition.
 The price is that anonymous functions must be pure, i.e. they can only produce a value based on their arguments, and cannot make reference to other outside entities that Scala would normally consider to be 'in scope'.

-These rules should be enforced by compile time program validation.
+These rules should be enforced by compile time program validation for you.

 ### Just write a glsl as a String?